WillStevens/scrollreading/README.md

 The main problems encountered so far are:

-- Surfaces in areas where sroll layers are close together are not identified.
+- Surfaces in areas where scroll layers are close together are not identified.
 - Neither algorithm guarantees that a single surface is all from the same layer.
-- When stitching surfaces together, rules need to be implemented prevent re-introduction of intersection.
+- When stitching surfaces together, rules need to be implemented to prevent re-introduction of intersection.

 The general approach towards development is to put together a working pipeline, then refine the pipeline stages.
-The philsophy behind this work and it's relationship to other work is one of solution-space exploration - there are a large range of potential methods that can be used for rapidly reading the Herculanium Papyri, and exploring new and alternative avenues is beneficial for all who are working on this.
-Personally, it is enjoyable and informative to begin a new piece of work by striking out from scratch, at the same time as learning about the progress already made by others.
+The philosophy behind this work and its relationship to other work is one of solution-space exploration - there are a large range of potential methods that can be used for rapidly reading the Herculaneum Papyri, and exploring new and alternative avenues is beneficial for all who are working on this.
+Personally, it is enjoyable and informative to begin a new piece of work by starting out from scratch, while at the same time learning about the progress already made by others.

 The main files in this repository are: